 Location: King Street and Diagonal Road, Alexandria

 Boost your social media aesthetic by snapping a picture at one of Alexandria’s many murals.

+If you are wondering what there is to see in Alexandria, the artistic murals are a good place to start.
 Many cities are installing murals as a creative way to revitalize and beautify an urban landscape.
 Historic Alexandria is jumping on the bandwagon with the addition of several new bright and engaging murals.

 Related Content: Popular DC Street Art and the Artists Behind Them

 Peruse different forms of art at the Torpedo Factory.